 - class 1 felonies: anytime

-Below our Colorado post-conviction relief attorneys discuss the application process and time frames for filing a 35(c) motion in Colorado.
+Below, our Colorado post-conviction relief attorneys discuss the application process and time frames for filing a 35(c) motion in Colorado.
 Click on a topic to go to that section.

-- 1. What is post-conviction relief in Colorado?
+- 1. What is post-conviction relief?

 - 2. What are the grounds?